-This post was updated on January 16, 2015 to correct a few errors and update the SALib module structure.
+This post was updated on January 16, 2015 to correct a few errors and update the SALib module structure, and again in 2017.

 Step 0: Get the library